 Framing also falls into this category.
-The scope of the project affects the price too, as well as the design, since the cost of lumber to build a house tends to fluctuate somewhat.
-To use an earlier example, higher walls, vaulted ceilings, and the roof structure affect the framing, and therefore the cost.
+The scope of the project affects the price, too, as well as the design, since the cost of lumber to build a house tends to fluctuate somewhat.
+To use an earlier example, higher walls, vaulted ceilings, and the roof structure affect the framing and, therefore, the cost.

 Finishes: Following the structural considerations come the finishes.
 These are any items that are visible and eye-catching within the custom home.
-This includes everything from exterior finishes, siding, windows, doors, and the roof tiles.
-There are so many items in this subcategory that is can be easy to lose sight of the total cost.
+This includes everything from exterior finishes, siding, windows, doors, and roof tiles.
+There are so many items in this subcategory that it can be easy to lose sight of the total cost.
 Even the smallest increase in the cost of each item can result in a larger impact on the budget.
-For this reason, there’s a large range of prices and overall cost related to the finishes category.
+For this reason, there’s a large range of prices and overall costs related to the finishes category.

 Consider the types of windows and doors you wish to install.
 Generally, the more features or design elements included, the higher the cost.
 Energy-efficient windows and doors tend to cost more but may save you more money in the long run.

 Not to be overlooked in exterior finishes is the option to cover exterior walls in stone or brick to add more of a custom feel to the home.
 If you choose these options over simply using stucco, know that the price may increase significantly depending on how much of the exterior surface area you choose to cover in those finishes.